djmattyg007/WebFramework/README.txt

   generation features.
 - Cache.
 Currently there is no way to programmatically evict entries from the cache, and expiry times for cache entries are not actually used.
-- Translation files and routes need to be cached.
+- Translation files need to be cached.

 Notes:
 - I've made the decision to only make translation available within views.
 I realised that this isn't exactly functionality I need for myself anyway, so I don't think it's that big of a deal.

 Contributions